-To answer the question “is Jurassic World Evolution free?” on the Xbox Series X and Xbox Series S + Xbox One consoles you will need to be paying for Xbox Game Pass which will bring you the best version of the video game available.
+Jurassic World Evolution on the Xbox Series X and Xbox Series S brings you the best version of the video game available.
 The Xbox Series X delivers 4K at 30 FPS sharp.

 It is a disappointment that it does not offer a 60fps mode, but for the budget of the game and the genre that it belongs in plus the fact that it is, at the end of the day, a movie video game don’t be surprised that it will not push the boundaries of video game graphics and performance.

 It still does look gorgeous and if you have played the old Jurassic Park, pun intended, park building video games on PlayStation 2 or original Xbox then you are going to love how beautiful the dinosaurs look in this version of Jurassic World Evolution.

 The dinosaur models sound and look amazing even on the Xbox Series S which plays the game at 1080p resolution with 30 FPS.
 It definitely looks blurry on this console, but it runs just as good as the Xbox Series X when it comes to performance.

 The separating feature besides fast, less than 45 seconds, loading times from these new Xbox devices, when compared to the old Xbox One consoles, is the Quick Resume feature.
 It allows you to switch between video games on the Xbox Series X|S with ease and in less than 5-7 seconds you are playing around with your very own park which is something the old Xbox One X and Xbox One S just can’t do.